Francis Henson in his early 20s was a triple vibe

 Vibe 1: Roots

-Also, Henson has added some Paul Simon vocal inflections on “Drop of Ocean Water” to make this vibe more delightful.
+Also, he adds some Paul Simon vocal inflections on “Drop of Ocean Water” to make this vibe more delightful.

 $4,850 in grant funding from Amplify BC enabled this work and the album in general.

 The horn section also played on the closing track, “Could I Call You Mine”.
 This track sounds a lot like “Coffee”, the first track on Roots.
 It’s in the same key, has the same tempo, has similar melodic moves, and features the horns.